-4.30 Both the Dee Estuary and the Mersey Estuary are home to internationally important wildlife, as well as offering key tourist and recreational destinations; important work by the Council, NGOs and local volunteer groups serves to strike balance between these needs.
-The entire shoreline of the peninsula is variously designated (both nationally and internationally) for nature conservation and forms an integral part of the wider protected north west coast.

-4.31 The Draft North West Marine Plan (produced under Section 51 of the Marine and Coastal Access Act 2009) was published for public consultation on 14 January 2020, at which point it became a material consideration for decision makers, applicants and other users of the north west marine plan areas.
+- 4.30 Both the Dee Estuary and the Mersey Estuary are home to internationally important wildlife, as well as offering key tourist and recreational destinations; important work by the Council, NGOs and local volunteer groups serves to strike balance between these needs.
+The entire shoreline of the peninsula is variously designated (both nationally and internationally) for nature conservation and forms an integral part of the wider protected north west coast. - 4.31 The Draft North West Marine Plan (produced under Section 51 of the Marine and Coastal Access Act 2009) was published for public consultation on 14 January 2020, at which point it became a material consideration for decision makers, applicants, and other users of the north west marine plan areas.
 The Plan introduces a strategic approach to planning within the inshore and offshore waters between the Solway Firth border with Scotland and the River Dee border with Wales.
-It aims to inform decision making by marine users and regulators on where activities might take place within the marine plan areas, which extend seawards from the Mean High Water Mark out to the 12 mile limit, split into inshore and offshore Marine areas.

-4.32 The saved policies of the Unitary Development Plan (adopted 2000), Section 13: Nature Conservation19 that recognise and protect designated sites and protected species during the development planning and consent process are listed below.
+It aims to inform decision making by marine users and regulators on where activities might take place within the marine plan areas, which extend seawards from the Mean High-Water Mark out to the 12-mile limit, split into inshore and offshore Marine areas.
+The finalised Marine Plan was adopted in June 2021 - 4.32 The saved policies of the Unitary Development Plan (adopted 2000), Section 13: Nature Conservation that recognise and protect designated sites and protected species during the development planning and consent process are listed below. - Policy NCO1: Principles for Nature Conservation. - Policy NC1: Protection of Sites of International Importance for Nature Conservation.